CILEx in facts and figures

 The CILEx Level 3 Professional Diploma in Law and Practice is the first stage of academic training to become a Chartered Legal Executive.
 The Level 3 Professional Diploma is made up of a total of ten units, and is designed to give prospective Chartered Legal Executives a good grounding in all core areas of law and the flexibility to tailor the legal practice element of the qualification to their requirements.

 After you have completed the Level 3 Professional Diploma at LTC you will become an Associate member of CILEx.
-Read more about the Level 3 Professional Diploma in Law and Practice on the CILEx website.
+Read more about the Level 3 Professional Diploma in Law and Practice.

 Stage Two – CILEx Level 6 Professional Diploma in Higher Law and Practice